My Zombabe: Plot

-Pong and Gohan are back to beach together with the people to have a prayer.
-When the night gets deeper Pong is imagining Yasmine while playing guitar he imagined that they about to kiss when suddenly see the real yasmine and she is already a zombie.
-They are both yelling and pong pushes yasmine.
+Pong and Gohan join the villagers on the beach for a prayer service.
+When the night gets deeper Pong is imagining Yasmine while playing guitar he imagined that they about to kiss when suddenly see the real Yasmine and she is already a zombie.
+They are both yelling and Pong pushes Yasmine.
 The Captain appears and asked Pong of what happened, Pong said that he was bitten by an ant.
 As the captain leaving Gohan came worrying if Pong was bitten by a zombie, Pong tells him to help him dig the sand and when they dug the sand they saw Yasmine unconsciously and they bring her to their house and that's the start of their struggle of how they keep Yasmine a secret to the captain.